Trade School vs. College vs. Community College: Core Differences

 Environment

-Another key difference between college and trade school is the environment you’ll learn in.
+Another key difference between college and trade school is the learning environment.
 In college, you’ll most likely spend your days sitting in large lecture halls, where a professor will give instruction.

-At a trade school, you may also learn concepts in a classroom setting, but a good portion of your time will be spent applying concepts in a hands-on environment.18 For example, students at UTI can train in labs equipped with some of the same tools and technology used by technicians in the field.
+At a trade school, you may also learn concepts in a classroom setting, but a good portion of your time will be spent applying concepts in a hands-on environment.
+For example, students at UTI can train in labs equipped with some of the same tools and technology used by technicians in the field.18

 Due to their different environments, colleges and trade schools are best suited for different learning styles.
 As you can imagine, trade school is a great option for hands-on learners, while college may be best suited for auditory or visual learners.
 If you’re not sure what your learning style is, check out this self-assessment.